Set up automatic MySQL server backups to Cloud Files from Windows

 schtasks /create /tn "MySQL_Backup" /tr c:\apps\mysql-backup.bat /sc Value /st HH:MM:SS /ed MM/DD/YYYY

 During the task creation you will be asked your currently logged in user’s password.
-Once you enter the password, a new task will be created for you.
-You can view the newly created task with the schtasks command.
+After you enter the password, a new task will be created for you.
+You can view the newly created task with the

 Continue the conversation in the Rackspace Community.